Here & Now (band): History

 Kif Kif, Suze and Ano left the band by January 1979; Graver to join Alternative TV, Allport sang with The Androids of Mu, while Dobson fronted the cult 1980s post-punk bands The 012 and World Domination Enterprises.
 He was replaced initially by Rob Bougie.
 Here & Now continued into the 1980s around the nucleus of Keith and Gavin, with (following Steffe's departure) Dean Gaisburgh-Watkyn on guitar and Paul Rose on drums.
 Gavin left the band in the early 1990s but, following a 'Planet Gong' reunion tour, Steffe subsequently rejoined and brought in drummer Steve Cassidy (until 2007).

 Steffe left Here & Now again in 2009.
 He has continued to work with Steve Cassidy on various fusion projects and contributed to Joie Hinton projects.
 He is now concentrating on solo work and his long-time involvement in Visitation Arena with Cher Newsam.

 Here & Now continues to tour as a loose collective under the leadership of Keith Tha Bass.
+As of 2024, a new studio album is partially recorded.
+The current line-up is: